 You can measure your energy usage by taking regular meter readings or you could ask your supplier to install a smart meter.
 This lets you track how much gas or electricity you have used in real-time and sends up-to-date meter readings to your supplier.

 It depends on how much energy you use, and which tariff you pick.
 It will also be affected by:

-VAT is also added to energy your bill to give a total price for your gas and electricity, but this is usually capped at 5%.
+VAT: This is also added to your energy bill to give a total price for your gas and electricity, but this is usually capped at 5%.

 Managing your account

-Meter readings, if an engineer visits your home
+Meter readings and inspections when an engineer visits your home

-All energy suppliers include a standing charge but some set this charge at £0, so compare energy tariffs to find the best deal.
+All energy suppliers include a standing charge but a few set this charge at £0, so compare energy tariffs to find the best deal.